 - 1/4 teaspoon salt*

-- 1 cup thick applesauce (unsweetened or very lightly sweetened) (200 grams)
+- 1 cup thick applesauce (unsweetened or very lightly sweetened-store bought or homemade) (200 grams)

 *if using unsalted butter add 1/2 teaspoon salt.

 ** To make 1 cup cake flour, measure out 1 cup all-purpose flour, remove 2 tablespoons and add 2 tablespoons cornstarch (whisk together to combine).